The day is finally here

 - Did God take over the wills and bodies of Roman soldiers and force them to kill Jesus?–because after all, wasn’t it already God’s will before creation for Jesus to die for our sins by means of Roman crucifixion?

 I imagine some people reading right now going “Man, Peter!
 Chill out buddy.
-You had some serious overthinking going on for a sixteen year old!”
+You have had some serious overthinking going on in your life.”
 And I would agree.
 At the same time, I had come to believe in Jesus and trust him.
 So if the Bible and the Christian faith were true, I wanted to take everything seriously.
 Nominal Christianity was no longer an option.
 Like the apostle Peter who once said “If you need to wash my feet Lord, then wash my hands and head as well,” I wanted to be the first in line ahead of the other disciples listening to Jesus and doing what he asked of me.
 And for me, part of the point to following Jesus meant understanding the very message of the gospel he had entrusted us to share with others.

 2 Essential Truths

-Btw, if you had assumed I was going to answer that long list of questions either in this post or in future posts, I’m sorry to disappoint.
+Btw, if you had assumed I was going to answer that long list of questions either in this post, I’m sorry to disappoint.
 I’m not.
-However, there were two essential truths (or rather, filters for understanding truth about Jesus) I had begun noticing that day that would continue to resurface over the next ten to twenty years.
+I may get to some of them in a future post.
+However, there were two essential truths (or rather, filters for understanding truth about Jesus) I had begun to notice in time that would continue to resurface over the next ten to twenty years.

 Here they are: